Emergent unitary designs for encoded qubits from coherent errors and syndrome measurements: Emergent logical unitary designs

 The polynomial-time classical algorithm in Ref.~\cite{Bravyi2018correcting}, based on a free Majorana fermion representation, relies on having only $Z$ rotations on the physical qubits, and fails for generic $u_j$ rotations.
 Here we propose a tensor network based algorithm that can substantially extend the accessible system sizes compared to other existing methods, allowing us to study the unitary design phase transition numerically.
 We will elaborate on the algorithm and investigate its computational complexity in Section~\ref{sec:staircase}.

-In Fig.~\ref{fig:design_transition}(a-d), we show a finite-size scaling analysis of the unitary $k$-design distance for $k=2,3$
+In Fig.~\ref{fig:design_transition}(a-d), we show a finite-size scaling analysis of the unitary $k$-design distance for $k=2,3, 4$

-where `dec' stands for the choice of decoder; here we use MWPM.
-Data is shown as a function of $p$ (probability of having a nontrivial physical unitary on each qubit), with varying code distance $d$ from $7$ to $11$ (always odd).
-We compute the diamond norm by using the Qiskit package~\cite{qiskit2024}.
+where `dec' stands for the choice of decoder; here we use the random decoder.
+Data is shown as a function of $p$ (probability of having a nontrivial physical unitary on each qubit), with varying code distance $d$ from $7$ to $15$ (always odd).
+We compute the diamond norm by using the Qiskit package~\cite{qiskit2024}, where the diamond norm is formulated as a semidefinite program based on Ref.~\cite{watrous_simplersemidefiniteprogramscompletely_2012}.
 The existence of finite-size crossing points for $\Delta^{(k)}$ indicates a unitary design phase transition in the projected ensemble, controlled by $p$: for $p>p_{c}$, $\Delta^{(k)}$ decreases in the code distance $d$, while for $p<p_{c}$, $\Delta^{(k)}$ increases in the code distance $d$.
 The former behavior denotes convergence to a unitary $k$-design in the thermodynamic limit $d\to\infty$.
+(See Appendix~\ref{ap:distribution} for additional data on the distribution of logical unitaries in the two phases, which supports convergence toward the Haar distribution in the design phase.)
 We refer to the $p > p_{c}$ regime as a ``unitary design phase''.

 We use the scaling ansatz